alexmatica/mobile_project/README.md

 # MY IDEA
   An application for people who enjoy travelling (like I do).
 The application will allow the user to keep track of all his/hers travelling destinations.
+Each user will have one account in order to be able to use the application.
 Possible features (that I'm thinking of):
 - see a list of possible destinations
 - a chart / graph of the most visited places with their number of visitors (in total, in one year, etc..)
 - it will give the user information about the costs of the trip